storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

 * Appears to be well maintained.
 * States to provide a set of advantages over running docker conventionally in root mode.
 * Renders any specific caching moot, as GitHub's `action/cache` suffices.
-* But I have not yet determined in which directories pulled images / layers are stored; i.e., those which are to be cached by GitHub's `action/cache`.
+* But I have not yet determined in which directories pulled images / layers are stored (Rootless Docker's default is `~/.local/share/docker`); i.e., those which are to be cached by GitHub's `action/cache`.

 ## Down-selection of possible solutions to try